whatmakeart/modeling-and-fabrication/content/modules/01-technical-sketching-fusion-360/1-4-draw-two-objects-in-third-angle-projection/index.md

 ## Deliverables

-Upload 2 separate, labeled JPEGs of 2 different objects drawn in third angle projection.
+Upload 2 separate, labeled JPEGs of 2 different objects drawn in third angle projection on paper.

 Label the files: